Marty Makary: Early life and education

 Makary was born in Liverpool, England, and moved to Baltimore as a young child.
-His family later moved to Danville, Pennsylvania, when his father took a job as a hematologist at the Geisinger Medical Center.
-Makary holds degrees from Bucknell University, Thomas Jefferson University and Harvard University.
-He was president of the student body at Harvard, and later served on the alumni board.
-He completed a Masters of Public Health (M.P.H.) degree, with a concentration in health policy.
+His Egyptian family later moved to Danville, Pennsylvania, when his father took a job as a hematologist at the Geisinger Medical Center.
+Makary holds undergraduate and medical degrees from Bucknell University, and Thomas Jefferson University.
+He also completed a Masters of Public Health (M.P.H.) degree, with a concentration in health policy at Harvard University.